BoruiXu/ScalaGBM/README.md

 ## Prerequisites
 * cmake 2.8 or above
-* gcc 4.8 or above for Linux
+* gcc 11.x for Linux
 * CUDA 11.0+

 ## Introduction